 Even if you don’t want to outsource the work to experts or you carry on writing your emails yourself, it’s always recommended you keep up with the latest trends in the industry.
 MailChimp frequently posts resources, courses, and case studies related to an email copy.
 You can also track the posts of some of the most successful marketers and affiliates.

 Usually, it’s best to follow the tips and advice of those marketers that work for clients in the same industry as you.
-There are some general rules valid for all industries or niches, but it’s always best to get specific and observe practical examples.
+Some general rules are valid for all industries or niches, but it’s always best to get specific and observe practical examples.

-“Scannable” means that your reader will be able to quickly go through the content of your email, i.e., scan it, without actually reading it word-by-word.
-Of course, careful reading is the ideal scenario, but as business writers, we have to accept the fact that this expectation is most often unrealistic.
-In most cases, our emails will get a quick glance, not careful poring over.
+“Scannable” means that your reader can quickly go through the content of your email, i.e., scan it, without actually reading it word-by-word.
+Of course, careful reading is the ideal scenario, but as business writers, we must accept that this expectation is often unrealistic.
+In most cases, our emails will get a glance, not careful poring over.

-The first thing your reader will do after receiving your email is to quickly scan its content.
-That’s why the headings, subheadings, and even the post scriptum should clearly show the basic topic of your email.
+The first thing your reader will do after receiving your email is to scan its content.
+That’s why the headings, subheadings, and even the post scriptum should clearly show the primary topic of your email.
 Here are some other things to watch out for:

 - Use bolds, italics, and underlines (in appropriate contexts)

-- Play around with colors to accentuate the most important parts
+- Play around with colors to accentuate the most critical parts

 - Split the text into short paragraphs

-Every time you write an email copy, you need to be perfectly aware of who you’re writing it for.
+Every time you write an email copy, you must be perfectly aware of who you’re writing it for.
 Sending out a boomer-friendly email to a millennial, for example, is a lead wasted – in 99.99% of cases, it’s like you didn’t send it at all.

-Your approach to readers should also be different depending on whether you’re addressing existing or future customers.
-When you’re writing for existing customers, you can use a tone that’s more intimate and personal.
+Your approach to readers should also differ depending on whether you’re addressing existing or future customers.
+When you’re writing for existing customers, you can use a more intimate and personal tone.

-As a rule, these recipients have some kind of a trusting relationship built with your brand.
+As a rule, these recipients have a trusting relationship with your brand.
 To them, you can present your current offer more directly and invite them to buy your products or services.

 However, when it comes to potential future customers, it’s more important to give them a sense of security and earn their trust first.
-The point of emails in the beginning phases of building a relationship is to reduce the feelings of risk or uncertainty about buying your products.
+In the beginning phases of building a relationship, emails aim to reduce the feelings of risk or uncertainty about buying your products.

-Long gone are the days of aggressive, in-your-face sales methods that we were seeing throughout the ’90s and early 2000s in TV commercials.
-When you’re writing an email copy in 2020, never “overdo” it.
-By pushing your product too much, you’re risking that the buyer feels compelled to take a defensive stance from a pushy salesman and retreat to their safe zone.
+Gone are the days of aggressive, in-your-face sales methods that we saw in TV commercials throughout the ’90s and early 2000s.
+When writing an email copy in 2020, never “overdo” it.
+By pushing your product too much, you’re risking the buyer feels compelled to take a defensive stance from a pushy salesman and retreat to their safe zone.
 In this case, that’s the “Unsubscribe” zone.

-Find a good balance between casual and informative communication with your audience, coupled with sales content.
+Find a good balance between casual and informative communication with your audience and sales content.
 Generally speaking, you can apply the 80/20 rule: your email can be 80% educational and 20% sales content.

-When you’re writing an email marketing copy, create an offer that’s urgent in nature.
-Do not allow your reader to over-think the purchase because they will most likely drop out.
-If you want to push results, you have to assign a purchase deadline to your customer.
+When you’re writing an email marketing copy, create a binding offer.
+Do not allow your reader to overthink the purchase because they will most likely drop out.
+To push results, you must assign a purchase deadline to your customer.

 This makes perfect sense because email offers are not as long-lasting as a sales letter sent in traditional mail.
-Users rarely keep and go back to email offers in their inbox.
+Users rarely keep and go back to email offers in their inboxes.
 Therefore, you should make your recipient order right away.
-If they don’t, you will most likely not convert that lead in that particular email.
+You will likely not convert that lead in that email if they don’t.

-Like we’ve said, email marketing is art – when you apply all these tips, make sure you take them with a grain of salt and apply them to the degree that makes sense for your audience.
+Like we’ve said, email marketing is art – when you apply all these tips, make sure you take them with a grain of salt and use them to the degree that makes sense for your audience.
 It all starts with knowing your customer (reader) well.
-If you have this covered, writing for that customer should be a breeze.
+Writing for that customer should be a breeze if you have this covered.